-In this approach, while there are multiple PDU Session anchors, there is only one IP anchor.
-Even when moving the PDU Session to a different PDU Session Anchor (UPF), the IP session is maintained while traffic to the old uplink classifier UPF is tunneled.
-This communication link is deactivated when not used anymore; e.g., when using timeout procedures (see Figure 14).
-For downlink traffic, the Vehicle System is reachable using the same IP via all UPFs, which must be taken into account when considering IP Routing and path selection between the MSP Servers, the intermediate IP network(s) and the UPFs themselves.
+In this approach, while there are multiple PDU session anchors, there is only one IP anchor.
+Even when moving the PDU session to a different PDU session anchor (UPF), the IP session is maintained while traffic to the old uplink classifier UPF is tunneled.
+This communication link is deactivated when not used anymore, such as when using timeout procedures (see Figure 14).
+For downlink traffic, the vehicle system is reachable using the same IP via all UPFs, which must be taken into account when considering IP routing and path selection between the mobility service instances, the intermediate IP network(s) and the UPFs themselves.
+As a consequence, this solution comes with significant complexity in the network design, where the optimal downlink routing decision depends on the location of the UE only known by the mobile network.